eventnetusa/eventnet/src/_work/humana-rvs.md

       income criteria.

-      Year 1 of the Let's Talk RV tour was so successful, reaching more than 250,000 consumers between August 2005 and May 2006 and travelling over 110,000 miles, Humana renewed the program with EventNetUSA for years 2 and 3.
+      Year 1 of the Let's Talk RV tour was so successful, reaching more than 250,000 consumers in its first 9 months, Humana renewed the program with EventNetUSA for years 2 and 3.

       Taking key learnings from year 1, EventNetUSA enhanced the Let's Talk